Cy5er/Portfolio/Deep Learning/Assignment 4/README.md

 - **Loss Curves**: Plots showing training and validation loss decreasing over epochs.
 - **Sample Predictions**: Generated sequences or predicted tokens demonstrate that the model has learned meaningful temporal patterns.
 - **Embedding Visualization**: (Optional) t-SNE or PCA plots of the learned embeddings to illustrate clustering of similar tokens.

----

-## Conclusion
-The implemented RNN model successfully learns sequence dependencies and produces reasonable predictions.
-The training process shows steady convergence, and the generated samples indicate that the model captures the underlying structure of the sequential data.
-Future improvements may include experimenting with more advanced recurrent units (e.g., LSTM or GRU), tuning hyperparameters further, or incorporating attention mechanisms for enhanced performance.